ravibalebilalu/ravibalebilalu/README.md

-- 👋 Hi, I’m @ravibalebilalu
+ 👋 Hi, I’m Ravibalebilalu
-- 👀 I’m interested in Datascience
+ 👀 I’m interested in Datascience and web development
-- 🌱 I’m currently learning basic ds
--
--

 <!---
 ravibalebilalu/ravibalebilalu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.